-The Johnstown Flood disaster of 1889 was more a manmade tsunami than flood.
-Yes, there was flooding first when torrential rains arrived on Memorial Day and the two rivers swelled.
-But it wasn’t until the dam burst that the real tragedy and loss of life occurred.
+The Johnstown Flood disaster of 1889 was more a man-made tsunami than flood.
+Yes, there was flooding first when torrential rains arrived on Memorial Day 1889 and the two rivers that flanked the steel town swelled.
+But it wasn’t until the dam burst upriver that the real tragedy and loss of life occurred.

 The South Fork Dam was completed 37 years earlier in 1852.
 Lake Conemaugh sat for twenty-two years in a green isolated valley, 14 miles upriver from Johnstown.
-A man named Benjamin Ruff bought the lake and turned it into a mountain retreat for the wealthy elite of Pittsburgh.
+An investor named Benjamin Ruff bought the lake and turned it into a mountain retreat for the wealthy elite of Pittsburgh.
 The “SOUTH FORK FISHING & HUNTING CLUB” was born with millionaires like Henry Frick, Andrew Carnegie, and Andrew Mellon as its charter members.
-For ten years it was THE retreat of choice for the millionaires of Pennsylvania.
+For ten years it was THE retreat of choice for the millionaires of Pennsylvania and their families.
 When the lake was full, the pristine water stretched three miles long and over a mile across.